m50d/m50d.github.com/_posts/2013-11-19-dont-know-what-youve-got.md

 I read *Moondust: In Search of the Men who Fell to Earth* recently, which I also highly recommend.
 What struck me most as I read was the sheer *audacity* of the Apollo programme; you self-important apes think you can go *how many* kilometers?
 And you're gonna do this in what's basically a *ball of tin foil*?
 And yet it worked - and even in the case where it didn't, *Apollo 13* - our finest hour, as the movie puts it - we were able to keep everyone alive.
 In a way that's the easiest criticism to level at *Gravity* - that *Apollo 13* was able to show just as much drama and heroism in what was largely a factual account.

 For the older generation that's probably true.
-But for people my age the *Apollo* program is ancient history, as remote now as - well, the moon.
+But for people my age the *Apollo* program is ancient history, as remote as - well, the moon.